decatur/ansatz27/README.md

 # Design Decisions

-We do not use functions in private directories.
+* We do not use functions in private directories.
 Octave Version 4.0 cannot resolve those from class member functions.
+* Local functions cannot call private class member functions in Octave.

 # Improvements by Priority
 1. Support id keyword